janbredenbeek/Minerva4Q68/README.md

 The Minerva operating system was originally designed as a replacement ROM operating system for the Sinclair QL computer, currently licenced under GPLv3.
 This port is aimed at the Q68, an FPGA-based replacement board for the QL.
 It is not intended as a replacement for the SMSQ/E OS supplied with the Q68, as SMSQ/E is far more extensive and better suited to support the Q68 hardware than the 48K ROM-based Minerva.
 We just provide this port to demonstrate the Q68's ability to run 'oldskool' ROM images, give Q68 users the Minerva look and feel, and maybe provide an opportunity to run badly written software that doesn't run on SMSQ/E (but chances are big that this software won't run on Minerva either).

+In the following text, 'Q68' also includes recent Q68-compatible hardware developments.
+This Minerva release has been successfully tested with QIMSI Gold and Qzero.

 The current Minerva build is based on v1.98, with a few modifications to run successfully on the Q68.

 BUILDING: